mehulagg/gitlab/doc/ci/yaml/README.md

 #### Parallel `matrix` jobs

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/15356) in GitLab 13.3.
+> - [In GitLab 13.5](https://gitlab.com/gitlab-org/gitlab/-/issues/26362) support for one-dimensional matrices was added.

 Use `matrix:` to run a job multiple times in parallel in a single pipeline, but with different variable values for each instance of the job.